Navalny, Novichok and Nord Stream 2 — Germany stuck between a rock and a pipeline | DW | 03.09.2020

 Condemnation of Russia was swift following confirmation that Alexei Navalny had been the victim of a nerve agent attack.
 But strong words are easier than action, and Germany is debating how tough its reaction should be.

-Doctors at Charite, the Berlin hospital which has been treating Russian opposition leader Alexei Navalny for nearly two weeks, had already detected a toxic substance affecting his nervous system, and the current of condemnation was rising steadily.
-The dam broke Wednesday when German officials said they had "unequivocal" evidence that the substance was a Novichok-type nerve agent.
+Momentum to condemn what appeared to be a clear attempt to silence Alexei Navalny had been building since doctors at the Berlin hospital that has been treating the Russian opposition leader for nearly two weeks detected a toxic substance affecting his nervous system.
+That condemnation came on Wednesday when German officials said they had "unequivocal" evidence that the substance was a Novichok-type nerve agent.

 On Twitter and in official statements world leaders have piled on condemnation and demands for a full and transparent investigation, even as Russia has denied official involvement and sought to deflect blame.